nodeforspeed/node-for-speed/README.md

 ## Route

-The purpose of the `Route` class is to build your endpoints path and allow you to extend them as shown in [example](#customization-example).
+The purpose of the `Route` class is to build your endpoints' path and allow you to extend them as shown in [example](#customization-example).

 ```javascript
 class Route {